On this page

 Electricity and water can be a very dangerous mix.
 Always make sure to turn off the power before checking any equipment, and never touch electrical components with wet hands.
 If you're unsure about anything, it's best and safest to call a professional.

-Keeping your pool’s power supply in check ensures that your chlorinator can do its job, keeping your pool water clean and safe for everyone to enjoy.
-Regular checks and prompts fixes help prevent bigger problems down the line.
+Key Takeaway: Keeping your pool's power supply in check ensures that your chlorinator can do its job, keeping your pool water clean and safe for everyone to enjoy.
+Regular checks and prompt fixes help prevent bigger problems down the line.

 Flow Sensor Issues